jagtarsingh7/Tableau-Dashboard-Analysis-on-Emergency-Dept/README.md

 Analysis:

-•    Hospital staff can see which sources have longer wait times.
+<p>•    Hospital staff can see which sources have longer wait times.</p>
-•    Which sources may need more resources and attention.
+<p>•    Which sources may need more resources and attention.</p>
-•    Helps to make changes to make patients' experiences better.
+<p>•    Helps to make changes to make patients' experiences better.</p>
-•    we can see that patients from the clinic and physician referral and emergency room have to wait much longer than those from other sources, the hospital can focus on reducing wait times for these area.
+<p>•    we can see that patients from the clinic and physician referral and emergency room have to wait much longer than those from other sources, the hospital can focus on reducing wait times for these area.</p>